Participant Quality Stats Explained

 For each study, as we evaluate each participant's performance, there are Quality Stats available.
 You can enter those stats for the whole study and for each participant separately.

 Each result has been assigned one of the following grades:

 Grades are based on the following parameters' values:

 Results marked as Perfect/ Very Good/ Good are great quality results, ready to analyze.
-Usually, the "Average" results are also usable, just please remember, that below 20Hz it may happen that there are gazes collected, but fixations are not available.
-The quality grade does not take the "eye-tracking issues" flag (i.e. "Many head movements") into the account, only the numeric data.
+Usually, the "Average" results are also usable, just please remember that below 20Hz, it may happen that there are gazes collected, but fixations are not available.
+The quality grade does not take the "eye-tracking issues" flag (i.e., "Many head movements") into account, only the numeric data.

-"Low" result may be marked as low quality because a lot of the gaze was missing (tester wasn't looking at the screen or his gaze was lost because he/she moved), but also because there was a low sampling rate (i.e. 9 Hz), but if the eye-tracking data is collected for all items/time and it seems that the recording makes sense (if the tester was looking at the products, not in between them or only at one site of the stimuli) then you may consider using such result.
+"Low" result may be marked as low quality because a lot of the gaze was missing (participant wasn't looking at the screen or his gaze was lost because he/she moved), but also because there was a low sampling rate (i.e., 9 Hz), but if the eye-tracking data is collected for all items/time and it seems that the recording makes sense (if the participant was looking at the products, not in between them or only at one side of the stimuli) then you may consider using such result.